dotnet/Silk.NET/website/docs/opengl/c1/2-hello-quad.md

 }";
 ```

-In our fragment shader, we simply output a single color per vertex, in this case a reddish-orange.
+In our fragment shader, we simply output a single color, in this case a reddish-orange.

 Because our fragment shader is so simple, we don't use any `in` attributes for this example.
 However, unlike a vertex shader, a fragment shader must **always** have at least one `out` attribute.
 This attribute is the output color of the fragment shader itself, and must always be assigned a value.
 (We'll get more into this in a later tutorial).
 The output color is in the RGBA format.
 In OpenGL, the output color in the fragment shader is a **normalized** 32-bit float.
 Therefore, each of the RGBA values must be between 0 and 1.
 This is also true for our clear color too, however Silk.NET handily accepts a `System.Drawing.Color`, which we are using in this tutorial.